-Those who carpool can access the P4 carpool parking lot on upper campus if three or more student or staff cards are swiped at the boom within 10 seconds of the first swipe.
-The car must, of course, have a valid UCT parking disc.
+Carpooling travellers can use the P4 carpool parking lot on upper campus if 3 or more student or staff cards are swiped at the boom within 10 seconds of the first swipe.
+The car must have a valid UCT parking disc.

-Motor bikes, scooters and bicycles
+Motorbikes, scooters and bicycles

 Your own two feet

 It’s easiest to get around UCT on foot.
-If you’re on campus after dark, walk in a group and stick to the Foot Routes – they have emergency points so that you can call Campus Protection Services (CPS) if you need help.
+If you’re on campus after dark, walk in a group and stick to the official foot routes – they have emergency points so that you can call Campus Protection Services (CPS) if you need help.